kbss-cvut/reporting-tool/README.md

 This version allows users to freely explore the possibilities of the application.

 It is possible to either register as a new unique user, or use the existing example user with username *example@inbas.cz* and password _Example01_

-### Data from the Live Version

-To see raw data stored in the example version, send a GET request to [https://www.inbas.cz/reporting-tool-public/rest/data](https://www.inbas.cz/reporting-tool-public/rest/data).
-The URL does not require authentication, so anyone should be able to read the application's data.